wesbos/beginner-javascript-notes/notes/Module 1꞉ The Basics.md

 If throughout the course there is a setting you really don't like, you can go ahead and modify the `.eslintrc` file to disable that rule.

-That works by creating a "rules" property like so 👇
+That works by creating a `rules` property like so 👇

 ```json
 {